aksiksi/needle/NOTES.md

     * The time at which a packet needs to be decoded
     * This must be less than or equal to the PTS for a given packet
     * DTS is important for packets that contain P-frames and B-frames, as you need to decode other packets before this one can be decoded

+# Locality Sensitive Hashing (LSH)

+# Approach

+1. Iterate over 30 second slices of the source video and compute a "hash"